-- This skin patch is usually worn for 12 to 14 hours each day, followed by a "patch-free" period of 10 to 12 hours.
-Carefully follow your doctor's instructions about how much time to allow between wearing the patches.
+- The skin patch is usually worn for 12 to 14 hours each day, followed by a patch-free period of 10 to 12 hours.
+Carefully follow your doctor's instructions about how long to wear the patch.

 - Wash your hands with soap and water before and after applying a patch.

 - Leave the patch in its sealed wrapper until you are ready to put it on.
 Tear the wrapper open carefully.
 NEVER CUT the wrapper or the patch with scissors.
 Do not use any patch that has been cut by accident.